Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: next in line

-The Musketeers didn't quite make the cut last time around, but with their entire quartet of NBA draft early-entrants returning to the program, Travis Steele's team rises up the rankings.
-Quentin Goodin and Paul Scruggs will both handle the backcourt duties again, while versatile Naji Marshall could be one of the Big East's best players next season.
+The Musketeers didn't quite make the cut last time around, but with the entire quartet of NBA draft early entrants returning to the program, Travis Steele's team rises up the rankings.
+Quentin Goodin and Paul Scruggs will both handle the backcourt duties again, and versatile Naji Marshall could be one of the Big East's best players next season.
 Tyrique Jones returns up front.
-All four players averaged double-figures.
+All four players averaged double figures.
 Ohio transfer Jason Carter, a 6-foot-8 forward, is expected to be eligible immediately, and he averaged 16.5 points and 6.7 rebounds for the Bobcats.
 Steele also brings in a top-25 recruiting class.

 21. Washington Huskies